deepilla/gokismet/README.md

 }
 ```

 Save `testconfig.json` to the main project directory and you're good to go.
-A [gitignore](.gitignore) entry ensures that your private API key isn't accidentally committed to a public repo.
+The [git ignore](.gitignore) file ensures that your private API key isn't accidentally committed to a public repo.

 ## Licensing